jquense/react-widgets/docs/components/pages/DropdownList.api.md

 ### onSearch?{ type: 'Function(String searchTerm)' }

-Called when the value of the filter input changes either from typing or a pasted value.
+Called when the value of the filter input changes either from typing or a pasted value.&nbsp;
 `onSearch` should be used when the `searchTerm` prop is set.